Anushkaakumari/token-creationn/README.md

 Now paste the same address in the burn function and pass let say value 500 in the value parameter Then again check the total supply
+Help
+For any issue with the code take help of debug option.

+Authors
+Anushka kumari anushka.ak29@gmail.com
+8168563516